 In the high-end realm, you can reasonably expect any expensive part to perform well, but at the budget end of the spectrum there are unique challenges.
 A few dollars difference can sometimes mean a huge bump in performance.
 Most of the budget goes on the best graphics card you can afford, which is the most important element for a gaming PC.
 We've left out optical storage (a SATA DVD burner goes for $20 if you really need one) and a large HDD (you can pick up a terabyte of storage for $50), and we've skimped on components that have minimal impact on gaming performance, such as the case, PSU, storage, and memory.

 Despite its budget nature, the system will still be upgradable.
 The CPU is at the low end of the Coffee Lake range, but the Z370 motherboard will work with everything up to a full-fledged Core i7-8700K, and MSI (along with other manufacturers) recently updated their motherboard BIOS to support 9th Gen CPUs too.
 Even without replacing the processor, you can easily swap the GPU out for a more powerful card in a year or so to bump your gaming visuals to the next level.
+Almost as a last aside, it is worth thinking about one of the best antivirus programs going once you're up and running to protect your brand new machine.

 You should expect this build to run games very well at 1080p with high settings, maybe even at maximum.
 Jump to 1440p, and medium to high settings should also be viable, depending on the game, but this build isn’t intended to tackle 4K.